 when pulling it through.

-goal is to have a balanced stitch, where the bottom stitching looks the same as the top stitching.
-Or at least, very close
+to have a balanced stitch, where the bottom stitching looks the same as the top stitching.
+Or at least, very close to the

-to the same.
+same.
 The following picture shows two rows of zigzag stitching.
 This is a bottom view.
-The first row is balanced and
+The first row is balanced and the second

-the second row shows an imbalance.
+row shows an imbalance.
 You can see a great deal of upper thread pulling down to the underside of the fabric.
-Notice
+Notice how consistent

-how consistent it is.
-Now, there were some early machines that could not do much better then this, but that’s a whole
+it is.
+Now, there were some early machines that could not do much better then this, but that’s a whole different story.

-first thing I would suggest is to increase the upper tension a little bit.
-If this solves the imbalance, put away your tool
+thing I would suggest is to increase the upper tension a little bit.
+If this solves the imbalance, put away your tool kit

-kit and call it a day.
-If you have to increase the upper tension way above “normal” then the bobbin case tension
+and call it a day.
+If you have to increase the upper tension way above “normal” then the bobbin case tension needs

 “whatever” setting.
 Numbered tensions will usually be between the numbers 3 to 5.
 For the lower row of stitching